JohnRodDelabajan/AWD-Fundamentals/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
+- The Project is the demonstration of the 4 fundamentals of programming.
-- Whats the purpose
-- What are key components
-- What technology used and how it is used
+- To teach students on how to apply the 4 fundamentals of programming.

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- MultiPage Website
 - Parallax transition
 - Transactional